Welcome to our pourover coffee guide. Either you're here because you're already a huge fan of filter coffee, and you'd like some more tips.

 Filter Coffee Vs Espresso: The Science

-Unless you're an absolute coffee nerd and switch daily between filter and espresso based drinks, then it's normal to take a preference to one or the other.
+Unless you're an absolute coffee nerd and switch daily between filter and espresso-based drinks, then it's normal to have a preference for one or the other.

 Immersion

 A perfect example of immersion brewing is the classic Cafetiere brewer.
 How does it work?
-Hot water is saturated with freshly ground coffee as the water saturates for around 6-9 minutes.
+Hot water is saturated with freshly ground coffee for 6-9 minutes.

-During this process, the hot water and coffee infuses extracting both caffeine and beautiful flavour notes of the speciality coffee.
-No gravity or force is applied, and the only variable is time.
+During this process, the hot water and coffee infuse, extracting both caffeine and beautiful flavour notes of the speciality coffee.
+No gravity or other forces are applied, and the only variable is time.

 Gravity

-One of the most popular methods on the market for manual pourover coffee is the gravity method.
-The reason it's called gravity (or drip coffee) is because water passes through coffee at it's own flow rate using gravity.
+One of the most popular manual pour-over coffee methods is the gravity method.
+The reason it's called gravity (or drip coffee) is that water passes through coffee at its own flow rate using gravity.

 Time is the variable here, and this is singularly controlled by the coffee grind setting you use.
 A medium grind is used for gravity methods and common brewing devices include, Hario V60, Chemex, and any pourover coffee making device.